AI Weekly: WHO outlines steps for creating inclusive AI health care systems

 The health care industry produces an enormous amount of data.
 An IDC study estimates the volume of health data created annually, which hit over 2,000 exabytes in 2020, will continue to grow at a 48% rate year over year.
 The trend has enabled significant advances in AI and machine learning, which rely on large datasets to make predictions ranging from hospital bed capacity to the presence of malignant tumors in MRIs.
 But unlike other domains to which AI has been applied, the sensitivity and scale of health care data makes collecting and leveraging it a formidable challenge.

 The WHO report acknowledges this, pointing out that the opportunities brought about by AI are linked with risks.
-There’s the harms biases encoded in algorithms could cause patients, communities, and care providers.
+There’s the harms that biases encoded in algorithms could cause patients, communities, and care providers.
 Systems trained primarily on data from people in high-income countries, for example, may not perform well for low- and middle-income patients.
 What’s more, unregulated use of AI might undermine the rights of patients in favor of the commercial interests or governments engaged in surveillance.

 The datasets used to train AI systems that can predict the onset of conditions like Alzheimer’s, diabetes, diabetic retinopathy, breast cancer, and schizophrenia come from a range of sources.
-But in many cases, patients aren’t fully aware their information is included among them.
-In 2017, U.K. regulator concluded that The Royal Free London NHS Foundation Trust, a division of the U.K.’s National Health Service based in London, provided Google’s DeepMind with data on 1.6 million patients without their consent.
+But in many cases, patients aren’t fully aware their information is included.
+In 2017, U.K. regulators concluded that The Royal Free London NHS Foundation Trust, a division of the U.K.’s National Health Service based in London, provided Google’s DeepMind with data on 1.6 million patients without their consent.

 Regardless of the source, this data can contain bias, perpetuating inequalities in AI algorithms trained for diagnosing diseases.
 A team of U.K. scientists found that almost all eye disease datasets come from patients in North America, Europe, and China, meaning eye disease-diagnosing algorithms are less certain to work well for racial groups from underrepresented countries.
 In another study, researchers from the University of Toronto, the Vector Institute, and MIT showed that widely used chest X-ray datasets contain racial, gender, and socioeconomic biases.